bugfender/BugfenderSDK-iOS/README.md

     return YES;
 }
 ```
+Now you can start logging using `BFLog` function.

 ### 2. Retriving the device identifier
 You can get the device identifier used by the Bugfender used to recognize the device itself in the Bugfender admin website.
 Typically, you could show this identifier in the Settings bundle or your custom settings screen for example.